odnlabs/internal-docs/docs/api/specifications.md

 **MongoDB** is the database we choose to use, as it provides flexibility, it's document oriented, and scalable.
 Flexibility is important because we won't be 100% sure of the database models we want to use at the beginning.

-Other technologies include using JSON as the data format, JWT for authentication, and WebSocket for live connections.
+## Protocols

+#### REST

+REST is the main protocol we use for our API.
+It's used for all the CRUD operations, and for the majority of the API.

+JSON is the main format used for the REST API.

+#### WebSocket

+WebSocket is used for live connections, such as live chat, live notifications, and live updates.